Sironfoot/guthrie.js/README.md

 res.view() is a helper method that works the same as res.render(), except it assumes the view is located in '/views/controllerName/actionName'.
 So in our above example, it will look for '/views/home/index.html'.

+We're also creating a GET function for a GET request, but POST, PUT, and DELETE are also supported.

 ## More on Routes